Contact Tracers In Massachusetts Order Milk And Help With Rent. Here's Why

 The collaborative says most client requests are for food, medicine, masks and cleaning supplies.
 COVID-19 patients who are out of work for weeks or who don't have salaried jobs may need help with rental assistance — which is available to qualified Massachusetts residents — or applying for unemployment.

-Care resource coordinators even connects people with legal support when they need it.
+Care resource coordinators even connect people with legal support when they need it.
 An older woman employed in the laundry room at a nursing home was told she wouldn't be paid while out sick.
-Schaeffer gets in touch with the CTC's attorney, who reminds the company that paid sick leave is required of most employers during the pandemic.
+Schaeffer gets in touch with the Community Tracing Collaborative's attorney, who reminds the company that paid sick leave is required of most employers during the pandemic.

 "So, now, everything's in place.
 She started getting paid," Schaeffer reports.

 There are glitches.
-People who are undocumented fear losing their job and so return to work.
+People who are undocumented fear losing their jobs and so return to work.
 When the local food bank runs out, Schaeffer scrambles to find a local grocer who will help.
-The free canned goods or vegetables may be like foreign cuisine for Schaeffer's clients, some who are from Cape Verde and Perdu.
+The free canned goods or vegetables may be like foreign cuisine for Schaeffer's clients, some who are from Cape Verde and Peru.
 She looks for a nutritionist and sets up a conference call cooking lesson.

 "I love the three-way calls," she says, beaming.

-Schaeffer and other care resource coordinators have responded to more than 10,500 requests for help, so far, through Massachusetts' contact tracing program.
-Demand is likely greater in cities like Brockton, with higher infection rates than most of the state and a 28.7% lower median household income.
+Schaeffer and other care resource coordinators have responded to more than 10,500 requests for help so far through Massachusetts' contact tracing program.
+Demand is likely greater in cities such as Brockton, with higher infection rates than most of the state and a 28.7% lower median household income.

 Massachusetts has carved out care resource coordination as a separate job in this project.
 But the role is not new.
 Local health departments routinely include what might be called support or wrap-around services when they do contact tracing.
-With cases of tuberculosis, for example, a public health worker might make sure a patient has a doctor, gets to frequent appointments and has their medications.
+With cases of tuberculosis, for example, a public health worker might make sure patients have a doctor, get to frequent appointments and have their medications.

 "You can't have one without the other," says Sigalle Reiss, president of the Massachusetts Health Officers Association.